vim-scripts/Gembase-dml-plugins/doc/README.txt

      (5) support "matchit" plugin to jump between keywords within a structure by hitting key "%" in normal mode.
 Such as "IF" -> "ELSE_IF" -> "ELSE" -> "END_IF", etc.
      (6) also provides parenthesis auto-completion;
      (7) if you runs in GUI, it provides a menu column, which lists some functional item;
-     (8) if you runs in GUI and made a folder, when cursor hangs over it, then system will display a help tip to show the less than 30 lines within folder.
+     (8) if you runs in GUI and made a folder, when cursor hangs over it, then system will display a help tip to show the less than 30 lines within folder;
+     (9) provide a quick approach to comment or uncomment selected lines by GUI menu.

 4. Upgrade
 ----------